-Contact lenses are a great way to correct vision, and are one of three ways to do so.
-If you’re making the move to wearing contacts, then there are a few things you’ll want to know.
+Contact lenses are one of three great ways to correct vision.
+If you’re making the move to wearing contacts, there are a few things you’ll want to know.
 We all want to reduce the hassle that could make applying or wearing contacts more problematic.
-So in this article we'll take a look at how you can aim to get the best from your contact lenses right from the start.
-We'll also look at how you can help keep your eyes feeling clear and fresh through appropriate eye care.
+In this article, we'll take a look at how you can aim to get the best from your contact lenses right from the start.
+We'll also look at how you can help keep your eyes feeling clean and fresh through appropriate eye care.

 But first of all, a little reassurance for you...

 Some people can be a little unsure about contact lenses because they don't know the real facts.
 So to help reassure you during the early days, here are some common myths and facts:

 This isn't true.
 A thin membrane called the conjunctiva covers over the whites of your eyes and then connects to the inside of your eyelids.
 This makes it physically impossible for a lens to slip behind your eye.

 If you allow your eye to dry out too much, it's possible for a lens to stick to the eye's surface.
 If you remoisten the lens with a sterile saline or other suitable solution, you should find you're able to move it around again.